verhey/dotfiles/README.md

 ## Usage

 * If you (or another application has modified a dotfile) and you want to update it here, the `dotfiles` alias you set up in previous steps works just like `git` does.
-  * Your `status` command is somewhat nerfed, because you don't want to be tracking every file in your home directory, but you can still do the following:
+  * Your `status` command is somewhat nerfed though, because you don't want to be tracking every file in your home directory

 ## Installation - Brewfiles and MacOS setup